carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 The boolean argument to this function is defined to be true.
 The optimizer may analyze the form of the expression provided as the argument and deduce from that information used to optimize the program.
 If the condition is violated during execution, the behavior is undefined.
-The argument itself is
+The argument itself is never evaluated, so any side effects of the expression will be discarded.

 Query for this feature with ``__has_builtin(__builtin_assume)``.